mapbox/MapboxGeocoder.swift/README.md

 Then `import MapboxGeocoder` or `@import MapboxGeocoder;`.

+For Objective-C targets, it may be necessary to enable the `ALWAYS_EMBED_SWIFT_STANDARD_LIBRARIES` build setting.

 v0.5.2 is the last release of MapboxGeocoder.swift written in Swift 2.3.
 The `swift2.3` branch corresponds to this release, plus any critical bug fixes that have been applied since.
 All subsequent releases will be based on the `master` branch, which is written in Swift 3.
 The Swift examples below are written in Swift 3; see the `swift2.3` branch’s readme for Swift 2.3 examples.

 This repository includes example applications written in both Swift and Objective-C showing use of the framework (as well as a comparison of writing apps in either language).
 More examples and detailed documentation are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#geocoding).